 Because of that, there’s a single attribute that stands out above the rest: empathy.

 Empathy isn’t a word that you’ll hear in many discussions about business.
 But it’s crucial in customer service.
 Empathy is the ability to understand another person’s feelings and desires, and the best customer service agents have a great sense of it.

-Possibly the most important facet of empathy in customer service is learning understanding what success and happiness mean to your customer.
+Possibly the most important facet of empathy in customer service is learning and understanding what success and happiness mean to your customer.
 Sometimes they’ll both derive from something simple: unlocking their account after they enter their password incorrectly too many times, for example.

 But it might be significantly more complex.
 It could involve reconfiguring a service to better serve a customer’s needs.
-Or getting in touch with the development team with a suggestion that will improve the customer experience.
+Or get in touch with the development team with a suggestion that will improve the customer experience.

 - Approach customers with a personalized, warm welcome